moritz-tiesler/igor/README.md

 ### 2. From Source using `go install`

-If you have Go (1.18 or higher recommended) installed and prefer to build from source, you can use `go install`:
+If you have Go (1.18 or higher needed) installed and prefer to build from source, you can use `go install`:

 ```bash
 go install github.com/moritz-tiesler/igor@latest